thomas-melville/myNotes/General/Career_Development/kubernetes/secrets.md

 kubectl create secret ...
 ```

+As with mose K8S objects a secret is tied to a namespace.
 You can define it in a yaml file too.

 K8S automatically creates a secret for the default service account in a namespace to allow it access to the API server (read only)